TRIBUTE ALBUMS V

 12. Warmth Of The Sun 3:52

 REVIEW: I was hoping that this album (released on both CD and MP3 formats) would be akin to the curiously-refreshing Pickin' On The Beach Boys bluegrass tribute (which I reviewed earlier), but - no such luck.
 This somber, sleepy album, instead of picking up on the good-times vibe present in the afore-mentioned disc, takes a traditional country-instrumental approach, with lots of electric slide guitar and dobro, but precious little in the way of hayseed chawin' foot-stompin good times.
-I mean, ye gods, there's even a saxophone blaring away during "Fun Fun Fun!" that's like, ANTI-country music, isn't it?
+I mean, great honk, there's even a saxophone blaring away during "Fun Fun Fun!" that's like, ANTI-country music, isn't it?
 Shouldn't the entire disc explode at that point?
 Regardless, this is competent playing, but I found the program extraordinarily boring; more in line with elevator music than anything you'd find on a hot country radio station.
 The only song approaching lively was the cover of "Dance Dance Dance" but even that felt restrained - more rehearsed than the wild free-for-all approach I wanted.
 OK - I'll even give them a point for including "Don't Talk (Put Your Head On My Shoulder)", a daring choice, but the entire album is so soporific, so lacking in any of the joyful abandon present in the Beach Boys own carefully crafted, but still primitive recordings, that I wanted to grab hold of these session players shoulders and physically shake them.
 A good disc to put you to sleep on a drowsy country evening.

 A Tribute To The Beach Boys - Academy Allstars